+The School has suspended its evening program and is no longer enrolling new students into the program.
+The last evening cohort matriculated in Fall 2017.
 Evening Division students take 9 to 12 credits per semester (Fall and Winter).

 The Evening Division requires eight semesters for completion of the degree requirements.
-Classes in this division meet from 6:00 p.m. to 10:00 p.m. on week days (Monday through Thursday).
+Classes in this division meet from 6:00 p.m. to 10:00 p.m.
+Monday through Thursday.

-Except for students originally admitted into a five-year evening program, (Extended Evening Division -7 to 10 credits per semester) students in the Evening Division are expected to graduate within four years of matriculation.
+Except for students originally admitted into a five-year evening program, (Extended Evening Division - 7 to 10 credits per semester) students in the Evening Division are expected to graduate within four years of matriculation.